ABOUT JOH

 My path to meditation

-I attended the classes and definitely felt less anxious and began sleeping better.
-But regardless of these benefits, I felt I was too busy to sit with my eyes closed for up to 40 minutes a day so I gave up before I really got started.
+A colleague mentioned that her mother taught meditation and suggested I take the course.
+I went along, and to my surprise, I felt less anxious and started sleeping better.
+Still, despite these benefits, I decided I was “too busy” to sit with my eyes closed for up to 40 minutes a day, so I gave up before I’d really started.

 It was incredibly easy.

-But in 2015 I followed a long-held desire to live in New York City, packing up my life and selling my house to move across the ocean to Brooklyn.
-Leaving my family and friends was hard, especially because I was on my own.
-But living and teaching meditation in New York, now in Manhattan, has been the most incredible career and life change I could have hoped for.
+At first, I kept my role in the Sydney media while teaching meditation in my spare time.
+But in 2015, I followed a long-held dream to live in New York City.
+I sold my house, packed up my life, and moved, on my own, to Brooklyn.
+Leaving family and friends was hard, but teaching meditation in New York, now in Manhattan, has been the most rewarding career and life change I could have imagined.

 Explore more